-In this video, City Manager Allen Bogard and Director of Finance Jennifer Brown discuss the City's strategies to fund capital improvements and why the City issues bonds.
+In this video from the summer of 2018, City Manager Allen Bogard and Director of Finance Jennifer Brown discuss the City's strategies to fund capital improvements and why the City issues bonds.

 The City plans capital projects to fit within available financial capacity from various funding sources, such as bond issues and pay-as-you-go funding from donations, grants and restricted funding sources.